 The N.C.
 Department of Transportation’s transportation plan – called the State Transportation Improvement Program or STIP – identifies the construction funding and scheduling for transportation projects at the state level over a 10 year period.
 Although federal law requires the plan to be updated every four years, the State's transportation department proactively updates it every two years to ensure it accurately reflects the state's current financial situation.

-The data-driven process to update the State Transportation Improvement Program for 2018-2027 – called strategic prioritization – began in fall 2015 when NCDOT and local planning organizations gathered public feedback on projects and later submitted projects to be evaluated – or scored – for the plan.
+The data-driven process to update the State Transportation Improvement Program – called strategic prioritization – begins when NCDOT and local planning organizations gathered public feedback on projects and later submitted projects to be evaluated – or scored – for the plan.

 On Jan.
-5, 2017, NCDOT released the draft of the 2018-2027 State Transportation Improvement Program.
+5, 2017, NCDOT released the draft of the 2018-2027 State Transportation Improvement Program (STIP).
 Projects in the draft plan were determined based on strategic prioritization at the statewide, regional and divisional levels, public feedback and other factors.
 Those factors include the completion of environmental studies and engineering plans, corridor spending caps and federal and state funding restrictions.
+Projects are currently being evaluated and reviewed for inclusion into the 2020-2029 STIP through Prioritization 5.0.

 City of Winston-Salem, DOT